rituraj-tiwari/rituraj-tiwari/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on building my web portfolio
+- 🔭 I’m currently working as a DevOps Engineer.
 - 🌱 I’m currently learning Python, Data Science with Python, DevOps Tools, Google Cloud and other Development tools
 - 👯 I’m looking to collaborate on (nothing as of now)
 - 🤔 I’m looking for help with (nothing as of now)